 When Wallace and Gromit go over to wash windows, Wallace falls in love with a wool store owner named Wendolene.
 Meanwhile, Gromit is framed for killing sheep and is put in jail.
-So with help from the sheep and Wendolene, Wallace must get him out of prison.Written by
+So with help from the sheep flock and Wendolene, Wallace must get him out of prison.Written by

-See more »
+(uncredited) See more »

 6 of 7 people found this review helpful.

 Was this review helpful to you?